Matting and Mounting Prints

 - 500mm deep and up to 400mm wide for a portrait image.

-The challenge is how wide to make the mat edges so that the cut-out fits the image properly.
+The challenge is how wide to make the mat edges so that the window fits the image properly.

-If you always print to exactly the same size and crop ratio, it’s very easy for a landscape image:
+If you always print to exactly the same size and crop ratio, it’s very easy for a landscape image.
+Using the example in the picture:

 Put all these measurements on your rough drawing on a piece of paper, and transfer the measurements to the back side of the mat board in the same way as before.

-Before you cut the board, lie the photo on the board and make sure the image overlaps your proposed cut-out by a couple of mm all around.
+Before you cut the board, lie the photo on the board and make sure the image overlaps your proposed window by a couple of mm all around.

 Cutting and finishing is the same as before.